humblecoder612/vehicle_count/README.md

 ## Technique
-> The bounding box of the vehicle which is detected , it's centroid is used for the vehicle count if centroid passes throught the line , the count will increase.
+> The bounding box of the vehicle which is detected , it's centroid is used for the vehicle count if centroid passes through the line , the count will increase.

 Here is the output videos :